zuzavop/image-searcher/docs/Documentation.md

-# Documentation
+# GASearcher documentation
 ## Project structure
 The GASearcher project has the following structure:

 * gas/: The main application directory.
-  * models.py: Loads data processed by the CLIP neural network.
+  * data.py: Loads data processed by the CLIP neural network.
+  * logger.py: Writes search results to the log.
+  * models.py: Starts loading data and creating objects (Logger and Searcher) necessary for searching.
+  * searcher.py: Processes a search in the currently used dataset.
+  * settings.py: Define basic settings of the searcher.
   * views.py: Handles user requests and send the search results to templates.
   * urls.py: Maps URLs to views.

 * templates/: HTML templates for the user interface.
+* translations/: Defined translations of phrases used in the searcher.
-* static/: Static files such as CSS and JavaScript.
+* static/: Static files such as CSS and JavaScript and used dataset with its preprocessed data.
 * start_server: Shell script to start the Django development server on Linux.
 * start_server.bat: Batch script to start the Django development server on Windows.
 * requirements.txt: A list of required Python packages.

-## Preprocessed data
-GASearcher includes two nounlists:

-* nounlist.txt: A dataset containing 6,800 common nouns.
-* sea_nounlist.txt: A dataset containing the names of various sea creatures.

-## Used dictionaries
+## Used libraries
 GASearcher uses the following additional python libraries:

 * Django Debug Toolbar: A panel that displays various debug information when running Django applications.